Continental Adventist Impact

 Jackson is a native Canadian and, with the exception of five years of service in the Southern Asia Division, has lived and ministered in Canada.
-He is a graduate of Canadian Union College (now Canadian University College) and Andrews University, from which he holds an M.A. in Religion in Systematic Theology.
+He is a graduate of Canadian Union College (now Burman University) and Andrews University, from which he holds an M.A. in Religion in Systematic Theology.

 Administratively, the world-wide Church has 13 Divisions, which are composed of churches grouped by a collection of missions, fields, or states into unions of churches.
 The North American Division is one of the 13 Divisions.
 The Divisions, and headquarters are:

 Inter-American (IAD) Miami, United States of America

 North American (NAD) Silver Spring, United States of America

 South American (SAD) Brasilia, Brazil